Probate Q&A Series

 Detailed Answer

-When someone dies without a will in North Carolina, state law—Chapter 28A of the North Carolina General Statutes—governs the probate process.
-Heirs must open an intestate estate and, if selling inherited real property becomes necessary, obtain court approval.
+When someone dies without a will in North Carolina, state law—primarily Chapters 28A and 29 of the North Carolina General Statutes—governs estate administration and intestate succession.
+Heirs must open an intestate estate and, if selling inherited real property becomes necessary, may need court approval.
 Below is an overview of the main requirements:

 1. Determine Intestate Status and Heirship

-If the decedent left no valid will, the estate qualifies as “intestate” under Article 3, Chapter 28A.
-North Carolina law outlines the order of relatives who inherit.
+If the decedent left no valid will, the estate qualifies as “intestate” under North Carolina law.
+North Carolina law outlines the order of relatives who inherit in Chapter 29.

 2. File a Petition for Appointment of an Administrator

-An heir or creditor files a petition with the Clerk of Superior Court in the county where the decedent lived.
+An heir or creditor files an application or petition with the Clerk of Superior Court in the county where the decedent was domiciled.
 The Clerk appoints an administrator to manage the estate.
 The administrator receives official Letters of Administration.

 3. Notify Heirs and Creditors

 The administrator must notify known heirs and publish a notice to creditors in a local newspaper.
 This step follows Article 12, Chapter 28A.
-Creditors get at least three months to file claims.
+Creditors generally have three months from the first publication of notice to present claims.

 4. Inventory and Appraise Estate Assets

-Within 90 days of appointment, the administrator files a detailed inventory of all assets, including real property.
+Within 3 months of appointment, the administrator files an inventory of all assets, including real property.
 Heirs often hire a licensed appraiser to determine the fair market value.

 5. Decide Whether to Sell Real Property

-If the estate lacks sufficient liquid assets to pay debts, costs, or to distribute fairly among multiple heirs, the administrator may petition the court to sell real property.
-North Carolina law requires a court order under Article 17, Chapter 28A.
+If the estate lacks sufficient liquid assets to pay debts, costs, or to distribute fairly among multiple heirs, the administrator may seek authority to sell real property.
+North Carolina law does not require a court order in every case, but a special proceeding before the clerk is generally required when a personal representative seeks to sell real property to make assets for payment of debts or claims against the estate under Article 17, Chapter 28A.

 6. Petition the Court to Sell